 The Bank of Ghana oversees financial policies in the country, working to ensure stability while boosting financial inclusion and growth.
 They work extensively to expand access to finance to underserved segments of society.

 Proto is the leader for inclusive chatbots and multilingual contact centre automation in emerging markets.
 Proto’s AI Customer Experience (AICX) platform is powered by proprietary natural language processing (NLP) for under-resourced and rare languages.
-Proto's novel deep-learning techniques and regulatory partnerships maximize customer experience, protection, and lifetime value.
+Proto's novel deep-learning techniques and regulatory partnerships maximise customer experience, protection, and lifetime value.

 About BFA Global

 BFA Global is a research, advisory, data analytics and product innovation firm focused on the intersection of finance, data and technology.
-The team works with the world’s leading tech innovators, development organizations, policymakers, financial service providers (FSPs) and more to help build solutions that can contribute to more sustainable and inclusive economies.
+The team works with the world’s leading tech innovators, development organisations, policymakers, financial service providers (FSPs) and more to help build solutions that can contribute to more sustainable and inclusive economies.
 Founded in 2006 by David Porteous, BFA Global is headquartered in Boston and Nairobi, with additional offices in Medellín and New Delhi and a presence in Johannesburg, Lagos, Accra, Madrid, Mexico City and Paris.
 Today our flagship projects include Catalyst Fund and Finnsalud.
 Learn more at bfaglobal.com